-The simple and most natural method to draw any of the individual features of the face is to break that element into its most basic forms or shapes.
+The simple and most natural method to draw any of the face’s individual features is to break that element into its most basic forms or shapes.

 - First, you will need to consider the wide variety of different shaped noses you can draw, as everybody is different and each nose unique.

-- The primary method for drawing the nose involves drawing one larger circle, overlapped by two smaller circles each side.
+- The primary method for drawing the nose involves drawing one larger circle, overlapping two smaller circles on each side.

 - It is always advisable to use this formula whatever size nose you are drawing.